Key takeaways

 When to Choose Supacode Over Alternatives

-- Choose Superset when: You want mature UX with built-in diff viewer and PR workflow on current macOS
+- Choose Superset when: You want mature UX with built-in diff viewer and PR workflow

 - Choose Conductor when: You want the simplest possible setup with no configuration